cjneely10/EukMetaSanity/README.md

 EukMetaSanity -f MAGs -c run-config.ini run
 ```

-Add the `-x <ext>` if your extension does not match the default list, or if other files are present in the directory
+Add the `-x <ext>` if your extension does not match the default list, or if other files are present in the directory.

 This will create a directory structure resembling:
 ```